adamsuk/sradams-co-uk-content/blog-content/cv.md

 ## Education and Work Experience
 ### Platform Engineer, Koodoo (11/2020 - Present)
 #### Fully Remote

-TBC
+- Responsible for provisioning and maintaining the businesses cloud infrastructure (predominantly GCP but includes resources in AWS and Azure).
+- I provisioned the infrastructure from initial development to production for two major projects in the company (including terraform for GCP resources and 3rd party products such as Auth0 and Sentry).
+- Responsible for the CI/CD pipelines across the business.
+- I wrote the whole pipeline for the adoption of Next.js and Helm in CircleCI utilising the Orb structure and introduced significant improvements to existing pipelines (automation of terraform repositories, pipeline image generation/push to a private registry and tag based deployments for front and backend repositories).
+- Produced proof-of-concepts for new tools and services such as Pulumi, Helm, Lighthouse, Github Actions and Netlify.
+- Assisted GCP cluster migration (staging and production).
+This included transfer of deployments using Velero and updating pipelines to populate a new private container registry and update front and backend services.
 ***
 ### Performance Methods Lead, Rolls-Royce - UK SMR (02/2020 - 11/2020)
 #### Rolls-Royce, Jubilee House, Derby.
-- Responsible for the development, maintenance and integration of the SMR thermal hydraulic analysis method.
-This predominantly includes the expansion of the overarching programme methods framework (of which the thermal hydraulic method is the most mature and leading the way), integrate with other methods and expanding our code base (with soft and hard coupled techniques).
+- Responsible for the development, maintenance and integration of the Small Modular Reactor (SMR) thermal hydraulic analysis method.
+This predominantly includes the expansion of the overarching programme methods framework (of which the thermal hydraulic method was the most mature and leading the way), integrate with other methods and expanding our code base (with soft and hard coupled techniques).
-- As a result of COVID-19 I implemented and distributed 7 development machines and maintained the server machine (utilising Ubuntu, Puppet, GitLab, Docker, MySQL and OpenSSL).
+- As a result of COVID-19 I implemented and distributed 7 development machines and maintained the server machine (utilising Ubuntu, Puppet, GitLab, Docker, MySQL and OpenSSL) enabling a team to continue as normal through the first year of the pandemic.
 - Authored two workstream strategies, one for Thermal Hydraulic analysis/methods and another for Modelling and Analytics (detailing the route to cloud computing, from defining how to develop a discipline specific analysis method to integrating and coupling to other methods).
 ***
 ### Section Lead - Fatigue and Fracture Framework (02/2018 - 02/2020)